South Sudan, Republic of

 Additional Recommendations:

-• It is important to collect a copy of the approved exemption application or receipt from the customs services office as lost documentation or delays at the border could force a re-application process.
+• It is essential to collect a copy of the approved exemption application or receipt from the customs service’s office as lost documentation or delays at the border could force a re-application process.

 • Submit exemption applications well in advance, at least 3-4 weeks before arrival of shipment.